Language

 Want to go big?
 Go Killington!
 This place is known as ‘The Beast of the East’, for good reason.
 It’s monstrous, with 155 trails expanding across seven mountains and five base areas.
 Intermediates and advanced riders will lap up the endless laps, challenging glades, and bumps on top of bumps.
 And don’t worry if your legs are too tired to get you back to your accommodation — shuttle buses run between the bases from around 8:30 a.m. to 5 p.m.

 Looking for epic après-ski?
 Go Killington, too!
-There’s plenty of beer to lap up after those endless mountain laps – just hit one of the many places along the access road that leads to the resort.
+There’s plenty of beer to lap up after those endless mountain laps – just hit one of the many places along the access road that leads to the ski resort.
 Our fave?
 It has to be the K-1 Lodge with a different band every day.
 There’s also The Foundry at Summit Pond.
 We can’t get over the porterhouse steak, cocktails, and live music!
 Keen to switch things up or with non-riders?
 Try tubing, dog sledding, or jumping on a snowmobile!

 Top tip: Take on Ovation or Outer Limits.
 They’re some of the East’s steepest drops – and give you well-deserved bragging rights at après!